L1lith/L1lith/README.md

 ## Areas I've explored

-### Artificial Intelligence
-I love making art.
-I also have [Patreon](https://www.patreon.com/Purp1) and [Instagram](https://www.instagram.com/oslilith/) where you can find AI artwork and more.

-I have done extensive work with multiple forms of Artificial Intelligence.
-I have become very good at using the following AI:
-- ChatGPT (this ai can have conversations with you and help you figure out how to do things)
-- Midjourney (this ai can convert text into images)
-- Topaz Gemscale (it's a very simple image upscaling tool)

-I would be open to prompt engineering roles, but only if I felt passionately about the project.

 ### Teaching
 Learning to teach enables me to share my knowledge, and help me consolidate my understanding of code.
 If you would like to learn JavaScript, feel free to check out [Your First RPG](https://yourfirstrpg.com), a course I'm currently working on.